 Like most myths, the rogue economy myth - largely perpetrated by people with an axe to grind, or by outside commentators who have never set foot in the country - has only a little grounding in reality; but like all myths it is a caricature where weaknesses are blown out of all proportion, and strengths swept under the carpet.
 For all its weaknesses - and its strengths - the French economy is alive and well, and performing above average in G20 terms.

-Standard & Poor's downgraded France's rating from AAA to AA+ in January 2012, and Moody's followed in November 2012.
-Fitch, the third of the main ratings' agencies, still gives France a triple A rating, though maybe not for much longer.
+Standard & Poor's downgraded France's rating from AAA to AA+ in January 2012, Moody's followed in November 2012, and Fitch, the third of the main ratings' agencies, finally downgraded France's rating in July 2013.

-Nevertheless, in 2013 there is an increasing consensus, even in France, that the French economy is in the doldrums.
-While president Hollande keeps reaffirming that things are going to get better, few people in France believe him, and for the time being at least figures show that things are getting worse.
+In 2013 there is an increasing consensus, even in France, that the French economy is in the doldrums.
+While president Hollande keeps reaffirming that things are going to get better, few people in France believe him; even positive figures are greeted with a certain scepticism.

 It is not rocket-science to work out that this comparison is very alarming for the French economy.
 A simple application of essential economics, as first outlined by Adam Smith in the Wealth of Nations, over 230 years ago, suggests that the French economy is in a very parlous situation, compared to other developed nations.